filipsPL/optuclust/README.md

 - **Clustering Insights:** Provides centroids, medoids, and modes for clusters, even if the algorithm does not natively support these features.
 - **ClustGridSearch Class:** A powerful utility to test all clustering algorithms and identify the best one.
 - **Timeout Management:** Separate timeouts for optimization runs (`timeout`) and individual trials (`trial_timeout`).
+- **Storage and resume:** Store individual optimization results in sqlite database for future analysis, and resume optimization process later, if needed.

 ## Installation